slipwayhq/slipway_docs/blog/2025-05-27-eink-energy-dashboard.md

 - `energy_graph`: The chart showing solar generation, energy usage and battery level.
 - `tariff_rate_graph`: The chart showing today's tariff rates throughout the day.
 - `energy_cash_flow`: The graphic showing what we spent importing and what we were paid exporting.
-- `energy_summary`: The final graphic showing the lifetime energy generated and exported.
+- `energy_lifetime`: The final graphic showing the lifetime energy generated and exported.

 This is quite a lot of Components, but some are going to be trivial.
 I won't go through each one in detail, but I will link to the source of each so you can explore them for yourself.